fullstack-development/developers-roadmap/shared/middle-1/sicp.md

     * What are a hierarchy of types, a subtype and a supertype?
     * Why tower of types is the simplest case of the hierarchies of types?
     * How raising procedures will help in cross-type generic operations?
-    * Why coersing through raising become hard for types with multiple supertypes?
+    * Why coercing through raising become hard for types with multiple supertypes?
-    * How can we determine that we can safely coerse to lower type?
+    * How can we determine that we can safely coerce to lower type?

   * Chapter questions: